abdcod/rsschool-cv/cv.md

 # Timur Abdulmanov
 ##### Frontend developer (beginner)

 ![My photo](https://imageup.ru/img204/4018189/avatarka.jpg "my photo")

 ##### Location:
-Nizhny Novgorod, Russia
+Moscow, Russia

 ---
 ##### About me:
 Hello!
 My name is Timur.
 I am 25 y.o.
 I finished Moscow State University, faculty of law, but now i'm going to be a frontend developer.
 My strong points are creative sense and algorithmic mind.
 A have been studied low-level programming in Sber School 21, so now i know syntax of C language and it helps me in my education of Web technologies.
 I am open-minden person!
 Let's study together!